swiss-territorial-data-lab/proj-tpnl/README.md

 ## Auxiliary Tools

-This repository comes with a few tools that can be useful to prepare the datasets :
+This repository comes with a few tools that can be useful to prepare or post-process the datasets :

 * [Tiles generator](tools/tile-generator)
 * [Prediction extractor](tools/extract-prediction)